psychemedia/sin-eater-resources/resources/SEMAC_sin-eater-macleod.md

 48 THE SIN-EATER
 "I will do that, Maisie Macdonald, and thanks to you.
 It is not forgetting it I will be, nor you, good woman.
 And now, tell me, is it safe that I am?
-He called me a ' scapegoat '; he, Andrew Blair!
+He called me a 'scapegoat'; he, Andrew Blair!
 Can evil touch me between this and the sea?"
 "You must go to the place where the evil was done to you and yours — and that, I know, is on the west side of lona.
 Go, and God preserve you.
 But here, too, is a sian that will be for the safety."
 Thereupon, with swift mutterings she said this charm: an old, familiar Sian against Sudden Harm: —
 "Sian a chuir Moire air Mac ort, Sian ro' marbhadh, sian ro' lot ort, Sian eadar a' chlioch 's a' ghlun, Sian nan Tri ann an aon ort, O mhullach do chinn gu bonn do chois ort: Sian seachd eadar a h-aon ort, Sian seachd eadar a dha ort, Sian seachd eadar a tri ort, Sian seachd eadar a ceithir ort, Sian seachd eadar a coig ort Sian seachd eadar a sia ort,